 Rating 8.9, Double room starts from $45

 Royal Agate Beach Resort offers rooms that are equipped with a desk and a flat-screen TV.
-Featuring a private bathroom with a bided and free toiletries.
-Free WiFi is Available.
+Featuring a private bathroom with abided and free toiletries.
+Free WiFi is available.

 Finally, as you as see there is a good range of beaches from public and private on Langkawi Malaysia.
 Langkawi is the place to go if you want to relax on the beach with much more to do.

 And that’s it for now!
 I’d love to know if this guide on the cleanest beach in Langkawi Malaysia has helped you.
-Let me know if you have any questions and let me know want you think of the beaches in Langkawi.
+Let me know if you have any questions and let me know what you think of the beaches in Langkawi.